Growth

 Planning vs. Execution

 The other day Annie and I were talking about something she was working on.
-We were breaking the problem down into steps that she understood and she was beginning to internalize the plan.
-She was eager to put the plan into action and getting excited about the newfound insights she had gained from our discussion.
+We were breaking the problem down into steps that she understood, and she was beginning to internalize the plan.
+She was eager to put the plan into action and got excited about the newfound insights she had gained from our discussion.

-Then she made a tactical mistake: she got so excited about the plan, that she started doing the steps on the plan without finishing it first.
+Then she made a tactical mistake: she got so excited about the plan, that she started working on that plan.

 That sounds great, and it is great in principle, but the problem with her approach to just get started with it was that we really weren’t done planning out the whole of what she was working on to accomplish.